jaborgan/screen-based-interaction-ghz/entry1.md

-# Notes & Response on reading by Gabriel Hernandez-Zepeda:
+# Notes & Response on reading by Gabriel Hernandez-Zepeda

 The tone of Norman’s writing conveys a sense of experience through trial and error as well as years spent working in ‘the industry’.
 ** From Preface: **